 [Section 56 amended by No. 12 of 1990 s.
 42; No. 78 of 1990 s.
 7.]

-57. Application for licence in respect of surrendered etc. blocks
+57. Application for petroleum production licence in respect of surrendered etc. blocks

 (1) Where —

-(a) a licence is surrendered or cancelled as to a block;
+(a) a petroleum production licence is surrendered or cancelled as to a block;

-(b) a permit, drilling reservation or lease is surrendered, cancelled or determined as to a block —
+(b) a petroleum exploration permit, petroleum drilling reservation or petroleum retention lease is surrendered, cancelled or determined as to a block —

 (i) that, at the time of the surrender, cancellation or determination, was, or was included in, a location; and